TeamIRI/darkshield-api-demos/README.md

 (make sure your virtual environment is activated, or your dependencies will be installed globally).

+Some demo projects also contain a *requirements.txt* file for additional dependencies that need to be installed in order to run that particular demo.

 To execute the demos, execute *python main.py* from the directory of the demo.